Jane Rossington: In media

 She was the subject of This Is Your Life in October 1987 when she was surprised by Eamonn Andrews at a central London hotel.
 In a video interview on YouTube.
 Rossington stated that she was Eamonn Andrews' final subject on This Is Your Life as he died on 5 November 1987.

 In 2023, Rossington was portrayed by Antonia Bernath in the ITVX drama Nolly.

 Personal life

+She first married Timothy Michael Jones, of Wolverhampton, a director of Crossroads on 30 May 1965 at St Peters church.
+The marriage lasted around three months.

+She married again on Friday 16 June 1972 at All Saints' Church, Four Oaks.